XeroAPI/xero-node/README2.md

   clientId: 'YOUR_CLIENT_ID', // required
   clientSecret: 'YOUR_CLIENT_SECRET', // required
   redirectUris: [`http://localhost:${port}/callback`], // not used for client_credentials auth flow
-  grantType: 'client_credentials'; // only used for client_credentials auth flow
+  grantType: 'client_credentials', // only used for client_credentials auth flow
   scopes: 'openid profile email accounting.transactions offline_access'.split(" "), // not used for client_credentials auth flow
   state: 'returnPage=my-sweet-dashboard', // custom params (optional), not used for client_credentials auth flow
   httpTimeout: 3000 // ms (optional)